Edward Still: Charleroi

 In May 2021, Still returned from China to start his first job as lead manager at age 30, at Charleroi, where he succeeded Karim Belhocine.
 On his debut on 24 July on the first day of the Belgian Pro League season, he won 3–0 away to Oostende.

 On 22 October 2022, Still was sacked by Charleroi, having taken 16 points from a possible 42 at the start of his second season.
 His final result was a 4–1 loss at Cercle Brugge.

 Eupen

 In November 2022, Still became the manager of Eupen, also in the top division.
 After the 2022 FIFA World Cup, his debut was a late 1–0 win away to Seraing on 23 December.
 He was sacked on 25 April after taking 12 points from a potential 51; his final two games were lost 5–1 at home to Zulte Waregem and 7–0 at Club Brugge.

 Kortrijk

 Still began the 2023–24 season as manager of Kortrijk, and was the first manager sacked, on 25 September.
 He had won none and drawn two of his eight games.

-Return to assistant
+Lens and Anderlecht

 In June 2024, Still moved to be assistant coach at Lens, working alongside his brothers, Will and Nicolas.
 A year later, he returned to the country of his birth, being hired as assistant to Besnik Hasi at Anderlecht.
+Upon Hasi's dismissal on 1 February 2026, Still became interim head coach.
+His debut four days later was a 1–0 home loss to Royal Antwerp in the first leg of the Belgian Cup semi-finals, followed by a 2–0 defeat away to Genk in the league on 8 February.

+Watford

+On 9 February 2026, Still was appointed as head coach at EFL Championship club Watford on a two-and-a-half-year contract.
+Five days later, his debut was a 2–2 draw away to Preston North End.
+Watford announced on 3 May that they had parted company with Still.
+The club had won three of his 15 games, and fallen from 11th to 16th.

+Personal life

+Still is in a relationship with Belgian politician Rachel Sobry, the mayor of Thuin.
+Their son was born in 2025.